BDC Hamburger Icon

 There are also many bilingual call centers or multilingual call centers that can help businesses cater to international clientele.
 The most common languages call centers support in the U.S. are English and Spanish, but many cover a range of languages.
 In some cases, when multilingual service is unavailable, a call center might partner with a translation service.

-Regardless of the services you need, though, call centers should be transparent and communicative, ensuring you have access to all caller information so you can follow up as time allows.
+Regardless of the services you need, though, call centers should be transparent and communicative.
+They should ensure you have access to all caller information so you can follow up as time allows.

 FYIDid you know